noesya/legal/README.md

 ruby build.rb
 ```

-Fonts are not included, for legal reasons
+Fonts are not included, for legal reasons.
+They must be added in a /fonts directory.